Tips for Living Abroad

 2. Consider traveling less.

 Returning students often tell us that they wish they'd traveled less.
-Wherever you're going, whether it's Accra or Prague, don't lose track of the wonders that surround you in your new "home" city.
-It can be tempting to try to see all of Europe or to try to make it to Timbuktu, but those experiences may make it difficult to get to know your actual study abroad home.
+Wherever you're going, whether it's Washington D.C. or New York, don't lose track of the wonders that surround you in your new "home" city.
+It can be tempting to try to see all of the United States, but those experiences may make it difficult to get to know your actual study abroad home.
 And chances are, you'll catch the travel bug while you're away, so you'll get a chance to see the places you missed someday soon.

 3. Make a budget before you leave.
 Then really try to stick to it.